 They call the Timucuan Ecological and Historic Preserve "Jacksonville's Central Park."
 Its 46,000 acres of creeks, rivers, marsh, wetlands and islands exceed New York's great park by more than five times.

 Almost a half-millennium of history abides here in re-constructed Fort Caroline, a settlement attempted two years before St. Augustine, where Jacques Le Moyne's drawings leave us first impressions of Native Americans.
-On Fort George Island, restored Kingsley Plantation is the oldest still standing plantation home.
+On Fort George Island, the restored Kingsley Plantation is the oldest still standing plantation home.

 History abides, too, in ways of getting around.
 The best ride is crossing the St. Johns on the car ferry named for Jean Ribault, leader of the French expedition.